shirmash/nursing-empathy-evaluation/README.md

 - 🧩 **Smart merge:** Combines multiple uploads into a single, timestamped, role-tagged transcript (`Nurse`, `Patient`, with `(OOC)` when needed).
 - 🧠 **Empathy check:** One-line 1–5 score + short justification (Hebrew template) using **GPT-4o**.
 - 💾 **Export:** Download the combined transcript as `.txt`.
-- 🔌 **No local Whisper required:** Works fully with the API; optional local Whisper path can remain in the repo if you want it.
+- 🔌 **local option available** Works fully with the API; optional local Whisper model usage if gpu is available.

 ---